taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Majhee: **"Well...if the sponsors want me out, *fine*.
 I'm not taking back *anything* I've said against Space Co."**

 Marcia: **"To be honest, they can't seem to decide whether to hate you or love you.
-You're the youngest scientist in the world with *two* UN grants..."**
+You're the youngest scientist in the world with *two* U.N. grants..."**

 Majhee, dryly: **"Are you saying I have redeeming qualities in the eyes of our prestige- and money-hungry overlords?"**

-Marcia, hissing: **"Majhee!
-The walls...ears--!"**

 Felix, a scientist in Majhee's lab, appears at the doorway.

 Felix: **"Hi, sorry to interrupt...can we get Majhee please?
-Lab meeting was supposed to start an hour ago..."**
+Lab meeting was supposed to start an hour ago."**

 Majhee: **"I know, I'm sorry, I'm coming.
 Marcia, I'll give you a call later."**